afontainec/chinchay-docs/docs/models/sum.md

   Now this is getting advanced, this is intended for people who knows SQL.
 Sometimes we have craaazy ideas and we need even more sophisticated queries.
 In the options we can pass a `rawWhere` property.

   RawWhere allows you to be even more specific on how you want to filter your results, sometime we just what wierd queries.
 It can be given as a string or an array for sql injection.
-Lets look at some examples:
+Let's look at some examples:

    ```javascript
    Coffee.sum('id', {}, { rawWhere: "name = 'expensive' or price = 100 "});